-Florida local critters are being threaten by non-native species otherwise known as invasive species.
-These invasive species, are not originally from around these parts.
-Although, not all invasive species harm our local critters, they can have lasting effects on our ecosystem.
+Florida's local critters are being threatened by non-native species, otherwise known as invasive species.
+These invasive species are not originally from around these parts.
+Although not all invasive species harm our local critters, they can have lasting effects on our ecosystem.
 However, you can help protect our diversity by following these tips.

 1. Keep an Eye out for Me!

 Hi, I am a Burmese Python.
-I'm originally from South Asia and I can grow up to 20 feet in length.
+I'm originally from South Asia, and I can grow up to 20 feet in length.
 I tend to blend in very well with my surroundings.
-If you do spot roaming around please call the Florida Wildlife Conservation Comission's Exotic Species Hotline at 1-888-483-4681.
-They will come take me so I don't eat things I am not suppose to.
+If you do spot roaming around, please call the Florida Wildlife Conservation Commission's Exotic Species Hotline at 1-888-483-4681.
+They will come get me so I don't eat things I'm not supposed to.

 Hi, I am a Lionfish.
-You will only see me if you venture into the deep blue ocean.
+You will see me only if you venture into the deep blue ocean.
 If you do spot me, use caution because I have venomous spines.
-I use to be only found in the waters surrounding Florida and Indo-Pacific Seas, but now I'm appearing across Atlantic coast.
-I can't help but eat things I'm not suppose to.
-This leads to me out competing the local species.
-However, I taste yummy and if prepared correctly I can be a delicacy.
+I use to be found only in the waters surrounding Florida and the Indo-Pacific Seas, but now I'm appearing across the Atlantic coast.
+I can't help but eat things I'm not supposed to.
+This leads to me out-competing the local species.
+However, I taste yummy and, if prepared correctly, I can be a delicacy.